TanStack/router/docs/guide/data-loading.md

 - `routeOptions.gcTime`
 - `routerOptions.defaultGcTime`
   - The number of milliseconds that a route's data should be kept in the cache before being garbage collected.
+- `routeOptions.shouldReload`
+  - A function that receives the same `beforeLoad` and `loaderContext` parameters and returns a boolean indicating if the route should reload.
+This offers one more level of control over when a route should reload beyond `staleTime` and `loaderDeps` and can be used to implement patterns similar to Remix's `shouldLoad` option.

 ### ⚠️ Some Important Defaults